ptsteadman/notebook/log.md

 realizing it is probably much more effective getting into a few wechat groups than physically going to shenzhen to learn about the scene

+almost every human dream becomes a nightmare if you wait long enough

 ### Wednesday, November 7th 2018